frabrooks/constructive-hoare-logic/README.md

-# A Constructive Formalisation of Hoare Logic in Agda
+# A constructive formalisation of Hoare logic in Agda
 (My Master's project at the University of Birimingham)

 A constructive formalisation of Hoare logic and an Agda library